ANSSI-FR/MLA/CRYPTO.md

 ### MLKEM implementation without a review

 Thanks to the hybrid approach, a flawed implementation of MLKEM would have limited consequences.
+It satisfies ANSSI guidelines for the transition first phase to PQC hybridization [^frsuggest].
+For this reason, MLA is eligible for a security visa evaluation.

-It is therefore accepted by the author (as a trade-off) to use a MLKEM implementation without existing review to bring as soon as possible a reasonable protection against "Harvest now, decrypt later" attacks.
+For now, it is therefore accepted by the author (as a trade-off) to use a MLKEM implementation without existing review to bring as soon as possible a reasonable protection against "Harvest now, decrypt later" attacks.

 If a reviewed implementation with acceptable dependency emerges in the future, it can be easily swapped in MLA.
+Thus, MLA would also satisfy the requirements to get a security visa evaluation in the second and third phases of these guidelines by including its PQC implementation.

 ## Security consideration